pingcap/docs/br/br-pitr-manual.md

 - `checkpoint [global]`: all data before this checkpoint is backed up to the backup storage.
 This is the latest timestamp available for restoring the backup data.
 - `error [store]`: the error the log backup program encounters on the storage node.

-### Pause and resume a backup task
+### Pause and resume a log backup task

-You can run the `tiup br log pause` command to pause a running backup task.
+You can run the `tiup br log pause` command to pause a running log backup task.

 Run `tiup br log pause --help` to see the help information: